IMSY-DKFZ/simpa/developer_guide.md

 # Developer Guide

+Dear SIMPA developers,
-Dear SIMPA developers.
+Dear person who wants to contribute to the SIMPA toolkit,

+First of all: Thank you for your participation and help!
+It is much appreciated!
 This Guide is meant to be used as a collection of How-To's to contribute to the framework.
+In case you have any questions, do not hesitate to get in touch with the members of the core development team:

+Kris K. Dreher (k.dreher@dkfz-heidelberg.de)

+Janek M. Groehl (janek.grohl@cruk.cam.ac.uk)

+## How to contribute

+The SIMPA code is written and maintained on a closed repository that is hosted on a server of the German Cancer Research Center.
+The current master branch of the repository is open source and mirrored on github.

+To contribute to SIMPA, please fork the SIMPA github repository and create a pull request with a branch containing your suggested changes.
+The core team developers will then review the suggested changes and integrate these into the code base.

+Please see the github guidelines for creating pull requests: https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests

 ## Coding style

-When writing code for SIMPA, please consider to use the following structures in your code in order to make a new developer or someone external always know exactly what to expect.
+When writing code for SIMPA, please use the PEP 8 python coding conventions (https://www.python.org/dev/peps/pep-0008/) and consider to use the following structures in your code in order to make a new developer or someone external always know exactly what to expect.

 - Classnames are written in camel-case notation `ClassName`